Bill Lajoie: Biography

 Born in Wyandotte, Michigan, Lajoie attended Western Michigan University, earning a Bachelor of Science degree in 1956.
 An All-American athlete at WMU, he was signed by the Baltimore Orioles organization following graduation.
 After a nine-year playing career as a minor league outfielder in farm systems of the Orioles, Brooklyn/Los Angeles Dodgers, Cincinnati Reds and Minnesota Twins, Lajoie became a scout and minor league manager with Cincinnati.

 He then joined the Tigers organization in 1969 as a member of the scouting department.
 By 1979 he was named the assistant general manager to Tigers GM Jim Campbell.
 During his time as GM, Lajoie is credited with several transactions that helped the Tigers to the 1984 World Series championship and a 1987 division title.
 Notable transactions include signing aging veteran Darrell Evans in 1984; trading John Smoltz for Doyle Alexander in 1987, and Kirk Gibson's departure as a free agent following the 1987 season.
-While ridiculed by Detroit fans now, the Smoltz trade helped the Tigers make the playoffs in 1987, as Alexander posted 9 wins and 0 losses in 11 starts, with a 1.53 earned run average.
+The Smoltz trade helped the Tigers make the playoffs in 1987, as Alexander posted 9 wins and 0 losses in 11 starts, with a 1.53 earned run average.
 Smoltz, at the time, was a lightly regarded prospect in the low minor leagues.
+However, the trade is now ridiculed by Tigers fans since the Tigers didn’t get nearly enough in the long run.
+Alexander was out of baseball by 1989, while Smoltz went on to a Hall of Fame career mostly with the Atlanta Braves.

 After an internal power struggle in 1990 (the Tigers had hired Bo Schembechler as team president), Lajoie resigned was replaced as Tigers GM by his assistant, Joe McDonald.